dtarlini/dtarlini/README.md

 - 👋 Hi, I’m @dtarlini
-- 👀 I’m interested in learning how to use github, and programming!
+- 👀 I’m interested in learning responsive web design and programming!
 - 🌱 I’m currently learning HTML.
 - 💞️ I’m looking to learn as much as I can.
 - 📫 How to reach me: dtarlini@yahoo.com